This post was most recently updated on September 1st, 2021

 Could lazy loading and ad refresh improve your user’s experience and ad performance?

 Not sure when to implement lazy loading or ad refresh with your website?
 Need help to optimize your ad revenue?
 Let MonetizeMore help!
-Sign up today!
+Sign up for a Premium account at MonetizeMore today!

 Lazy loading works by only showing a portion of the entire page to the user on the initial load.
 As the user scrolls down the page, more of the content is loaded.
 Empty placeholders and containers are used to set the page layout, but the images, text, and ads are only requested when needed.